AP source: Seahawks acquire QB Brett Hundley from Packers

 MILWAUKEE (AP) — The Seattle Seahawks and Green Bay Packers are heading into the 2018 season with new backup quarterbacks.

-The Seahawks have acquired quarterback Brett Hundley from the Packers, a person familiar with the deal said Wednesday.
-The person spoke to The Associated Press on condition of anonymity because the trade hasn’t been announced by the teams.
-ESPN.com first reported the deal.
+The Seahawks acquired quarterback Brett Hundley from the Packers on Wednesday for an undisclosed draft pick.

+Green Bay announced the trade late in the day, completing the deal on the cusp of the preseason finales for all teams.

-The trade was completed on the cusp of the conclusion of the preseason and gives the Seahawks a proven backup behind Russell Wilson.
-The Seahawks are reportedly sending a late-round draft pick to Green Bay.
+The addition of Hundley gives Seattle a proven backup behind Russell Wilson.
+The Seahawks are reportedly sending a late-round draft pick to Green Bay and coach Pete Carroll said it was another opportunity to improve the Seahawks roster.

+“It his fourth year now, he’s played quite a bit and started a bunch of games last year,” Carroll said.
+“We’ve been able to see him and really see how he has developed, and we liked him coming out of college as well.
+He’s big, he runs well, he’s got a good arm, he’s got good vision on the field, he’s made a lot of big throws and big plays.
+He really gives you the thought that he could come in the game and keep it moving.
+So we just thought it was too good of an opportunity to pass up.”

 Hundley stepped into a starting role last season for the Packers when Aaron Rodgers went down with a broken collarbone.
 Hundley started nine games and the Packers went 3-6.
 He threw for 1,836 yards and nine touchdowns, but also threw 12 interceptions.